Fire Department Logo

 Fire Department Emblem

 Red and white are the traditional colors of the fire department in the United States.
-The logo is complemented by gold and black, the latter being used mainly for outlines so that the elements are better visible and don’t blend.
+The logo is complemented by gold and black, the latter used mainly for outlines, so the elements are more visible and don’t blend.